 The relevant Rating Level is determined by the higher of S&P or Moody's rating.
 However, if one rating is two or more levels below the higher such rating, the Rating Level that is one level below the Rating Level otherwise applicable shall apply.
 For example, if S&P rates Enron Corp.'s senior unsecured long-term debt A- and Moody's rates such debt Baa2, then Rating Level II would apply.
 For purposes of determining the Unused Fee during any Distribution Period, the Rating Level shall be determined as of the first day of such Distribution Period.

 (b) Capital Commitment Fees.
-The Trust agrees to pay to the Administrative Agent for the account of each Class B Certificateholder a fee (the "Capital Commitment Fee") based on the amount by which such Class B Certificateholder's Class B Commitment Amount exceeds such Class B Certificateholder's Proportionate Interest in the aggregate Base Amounts of all Class B Certificates previously purchased by the Class B Certificateholders on the Distribution Date.
-The Capital Commitment Fee shall be due and payable on each Distribution Date from the Closing Date to and including , 2002.
+The Trust agrees to pay to the Administrative Agent for the account of each Class B Certificateholder a fee (the "Capital Commitment Fee") based on the average daily amount by which such Class B Certificateholder's Class B Commitment Amount exceeds such Class B Certificateholder's Proportionate Interest in the aggregate Base Amounts of all Class B Certificates previously purchased by the Class B Certificateholders on the Distribution Date.
+The Capital Commitment Fee shall be due and payable on each Distribution Date from the Closing Date to and including December 31 the last LIBOR Business Day in November, 2002.
 The Capital Commitment Fee shall equal a rate per annum equal to the following percentages determined as function of Enron Corp.'s senior unsecured long term debt rating: